 I am not suggesting that this is what everyone should do since everyone’s situation is unique.
 I only mentioned it as an example of how two leashes have a very different use case, and there is no need to pick only one.
 Carrying two leashes isn’t actually as painful as one might think and can worth it.
 When we lived farther away from cities, I used the Flexi more often since usually no one was around, and we had quiet walks on way more green areas.
 In this case, reverting to a retractable leash with a trained dog doesn’t really have trade-offs compared to a busy city setting.
 As a note on this topic, many Flexi leashes have a small handle to hold onto and use as a short leash.
 I utilize this many times if I want to have Mia close to me while we pass someone.
 It adds a bit extra security that I can hold onto the actual leash, and the button on the handle is just my backup.

-As the popularity of retractable leashes started to decline, the long leashes seem to increase.
+As the popularity of retractable leashes started to decline, the long leashes seemed to increase.
 These are looong flat leashes; they can even be 40-50 feet long.
-To keep the weight reasonable, they can be made of textile, biothane, or some thinner rope material.
+They can be made of textile, Biothane, or some thinner rope material to keep the weight reasonable.

-Long leads also have their purpose; for example, I found them great for dogs who are somewhat good off-leash but still don't have a solid recall.
-It's much easier to catch a dog running around if I can step on the long lead that they are dragging behind them.
+Long leads also have their purpose; for example, they are great for dogs who are somewhat good off-leash but still don’t have a solid recall.
+It’s much easier to catch a dog running around if you can step on the long lead they are dragging behind them.

-At the same time, I found them significantly harder to use as an actual leash unless the owner is very consistent with constantly adjusting the lengths.
-With a retractable leash, I can at least stop the dog where they are at the moment; with a long leash, I end up with some slack that I first have to reel back to actually “get to” the dog.
-By the time I reach the dog, they might already eat the things they are not supposed to or jump on a dog to say hi who doesn't want them to say hi.
-This is more of a personal preference, and it comes down to what works for your dog, and your environment.
+At the same time, they are significantly harder to use as an actual leash in a busy environment unless the owner is very consistent with constantly adjusting the lengths.
+With a retractable leash, the dog can be stopped where they are at the moment; with a long leash; there is usually some slack that first needs to be reeled back to actually “get to” the dog.
+By the time I reel in the slack, the dog might have already eaten something they were not supposed to or jumped on a dog to say hi who doesn’t want them to say hi.
+This is more of a personal preference, and it comes down to what works for your dog, you, and your environment.

-One of the big pros for the long leads is that having a wider leash vs. a rope is much safer in general, but these days many retractable leashes also come in a “tape” version - having a wider but flat tape instead of the rope.
-This makes the leash much safer to use, but the leash handle will also be significantly bigger and heavier.
+One of the big pros for the long leads is that having a wider leash vs. a small rope used for most flexi leads is much safer in general, but these days many retractable leashes come in a “tape” version as well.
+This makes the flexi safer, but the leash handle will also be significantly bigger and heavier.
 Many go with a long lead vs. the Flexi because it is much less likely (although still possible) that a flat leash would break.

 If you go with a retractable leash, be sure to buy one that can handle the weight of your dog.
 Also, go with bigger, well-known brands over cheap copycats that tend to fail more often.
 There can be a significant price difference, but it worth it for a safer product.
 Don’t forget to regularly pull out the leash’s full lengths at home to check if there is any tear on the tape/rope.